-Other options include ear plugs designed to block out damaging sounds while allowing the wearer to engage in conversation with colleagues and hear warning noises like alarms and sirens.
+Other options include earplugs designed to block out damaging sounds while allowing the wearer to engage in conversation with colleagues and hear warning noises like alarms and sirens.

 9. People Who Enjoy DIY

 From sanding floorboards to operating drills, DIY comes with its own set of noise dangers.
 Even mowing the lawn can expose your ears to dangerously high decibel levels.
-Great for DIY buffs, the Guardian Plus Plugfone protects your ears from high noise levels and offers the freedom to listen to your favourite playlist or audiobook while getting the job done.
+Great for DIY buffs, the Guardian Plus Plugfone protects your ears from high noise levels and offers the freedom to listen to your favorite playlist or audiobook while getting the job done.